 Currently, online retail makes up about 8% of the US market while offline holds the rest.

-Despite what we’d like to believe, studies show the main reason is that the best shopping experience still happens offline:
+Although we’d like to believe that e-commerce is the only future, studies show that people still like shopping at traditional stores.
+The best shopping experience still happens offline:

 - People find it hard to choose when unable to touch or try out products.

 - They don’t want to wait for delivery.

 - They enjoy actually going around and physically browsing through products.
 (25% of people who have shopped both offline and online say the old way is “relaxing and enjoyable”.)